ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection Properties (see {{connection-props}}) are used to inform decisions made during establishment and to fine-tune the established Connection.
-They can be set during pre-establishment, and may be changed later.
+They can be set during pre-establishment, and can be changed later.
 Connection Properties can be set on Connections and Preconnections; when set on Preconnections, they act as an initial default for the resulting Connections.